Hydroxycarbamide

 Leg ulcers

-If you take hydroxycarbamide for a long time, you may get ulcers on your legs and feet.
+Hydroxycarbamide can cause ulcers on your legs and feet.
 Tell your doctor if you notice a break in the skin of your leg or foot.
-Your treatment may need to be adjusted.
+Your treatment may need to be adjusted or stopped.
 Leg and foot ulcers usually get better after treatment finishes.
+But it may take several weeks for them to heal.

 Nail changes